dotnet/diagnostics/documentation/dotnet-monitor.md

 As a convenience, `dotnet-monitor` does not require you to specify a process id for the remaining diagnostic endpoints when there's only one accessible process.

-> NOTE: When running locally the `dotnet-monitor` tools lists itself as one of the target processes.
+> Known Issue: When running locally the `dotnet-monitor` tools lists itself as one of the target processes.

 ### Dump